Nuggets beat Blazers 147-140 in 2OT, Lillard scores 55

-DENVER (AP)On Damian Lillard’s record-breaking nightwhen he was hitting one shot after another from behind the arc and almost beyond belief, it was Michael Porter Jr. who quietly sank the biggest basket of all.

-MPJ’s 3-pointer from the left corner barely fluttered the net with 1:33 left in the second overtime and proved the game-winner as the Denver Nuggets squelched an epic comeback by the Portland Trail Blazers with a 147-140 win Tuesday night in Game 5 of their best-of-seven playoff series.
+DENVER (AP) — Michael Porter Jr.’s 3-pointer with 1:33 left in the second overtime helped the Denver Nuggets squelch an epic comeback by the Portland Trail Blazers with a 147-140 win Tuesday night in Game 5 of the first-round playoff series.

-”It was the best playoff performance I’ve ever seen,” Trail Blazers coach Terry Stotts said.
+“It was the best playoff performance I’ve ever seen,’ Trail Blazers coach Terry Stotts said.
+“He gave it his all.
+He made a lot of shots.
+Look, he gave it his all.

-”At this point, all that matters is we can’t lose another game in the series,” Lillard shrugged.

-And he, for one, isn’t going to dwell on his big night and even bigger letdown.
+“We’re all disappointed.
+I have empathy for Dame.
+I have empathy for anybody on our team.
+But now’s not the time for empathy.
+Now’s the time to regroup and come back and get Game 6.
+We can’t feel sorry for ourselves.”

 Lillard scored 17 of Portland’s 19 points in the two overtimes, but he didn’t score again after his 12th 3-pointer in 17 attempts put the Blazers ahead 140-138 with 3:47 left.